 10-14 Lorne Street, Auckland CBD

 Misters Real Food

-Proving that healthy eating doesn’t have to mean lacklustre flavour, Misters Real Food on Wyndham St is one place which we visit frequently, especially on a weekday when we need something to take back to the office.
-Serving up wholesome bowls of micro and macronutrients that are not only beneficial to our health but also titillating to the tastebuds, the Moroccan with slow-braised lamb shoulder is easily the winner out of them all.
+Proving that healthy eating doesn’t have to mean lacklustre flavour, Misters Real Food on Wyndham Street is a place we visit frequently, especially on a weekday when we need something to take back to the office.
+Serving up wholesome bowls of micro and macronutrients that are not only beneficial to our health but also titillating to the tastebuds, the Moroccan with slow-braised lamb shoulder is easily the winner of them all.

 12 Wyndham Street, Auckland CBD

 Luna Cafe and Eatery